RobotsAndPencils/react-robits/TECH.md

   Avatar,
   FormInput,
   Badge
-} from 'react-robits' // one-per-line format works
+} from '@robotsandpencils/react-robits' // one-per-line format works
 ```

 ```
 import {
   Button, Avatar,
   FormInput, Badge
-} from 'react-robits' // the combination is untested and might break
+} from '@robotsandpencils/react-robits' // the combination is untested and might break
 ```